altanalytics/schwabr/README.md

 #### Terminology

-- Authorization Code: generated from logging into the `schwab_auth1_loginURL`.
+- Authorization Code: generated from logging into the URL from `schwab_auth1_loginURL`.
 - Refresh Token: generated using the Authorization Code and is used to create access tokens.
 Refresh token is valid for 7 days.